warp1337/ros_image_to_cv_image/README.md

 --------------

 * Install ROS as described here: http://wiki.ros.org/indigo/Installation/Ubuntu
+* ros-indigo-ros-base is sufficient, but ros-indigo-desktop is recommended!
-* This should also work with ROS "Groovy"
+* This package should work with ROS Indigo and Groovy

 Installation: